puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### `username`

-The username to use when connecting.
+This is the username to use when connecting.
 Only used with PostgreSQL.

 ### `password`

-The password to use when connecting.
+This is the password to use when connecting.
 Only used with PostgreSQL.